natazuchowska/gui-weather-app/README.md

 We hope you enjoy AgroWeather!

 ### Available Scripts
+Before you start running the app, the uploaded .zip folder does not include node_modules which have to be installed via running:
+### `npm install`

-In the project directory, you can run:
+Then in the project directory, you can run:

 #### `npm run start`
 Runs the app in the development mode.